 Seacoast African American Cultural Center

-SAACC was founded by a former Portsmouth, NH Teacher, Vernis M. Jackson who had a desire for, and who saw a need for an organization that would increase the visibility of the rich African-American culture that exists here in New England.
+SAACC was founded by a former Portsmouth, New Hampshire Teacher, Vernis M. Jackson who had a desire for, and who saw a need for an organization that would increase the visibility of the rich African American culture that exists here in New England.
 Recognizing this need, SAACC was launched in 2000 with a coalition of members from various African American organizations in the Seacoast area.

 Visit SAACC's newest exhibition: "WE THE PEOPLE" A photographic exhibition commemorating and documenting the movement in New Hampshire.

 The Black Heritage Trail of New Hampshire promotes awareness and appreciation of African American history and life in order to build more inclusive communities today.